kristianfoged/WebdevelopmentProject2024/README.md

 By applying your knowledge and skills, and following quality criteria and recommendations from the practice, you can create a website that looks professional, enhances user engagement, and effectively communicates its offerings – a significant contribution to success.

+Prompt texts examples

+Profiles:
+1
+danish woman about 60  provide first name, background and specialty

+3
+in the same style do the resume in html for at 65 year old female with a chinese-american background

+5
+in the same style a 35 year old from italy living in copenhagen for 5 years